flessendop/ticketwoop/README.md

   "projectId": "7mk3we",
   "chromeWebSecurity": false,
   "env": {
-    "fuckID": "", // String that contains the ticketswap ID to get your tickets "myCookieString": "" // The string containing all your cookies while logged in }
+    "fuckID": "", // String that contains the ticketstuff ID to get your tickets "myCookieString": "" // The string containing all your cookies while logged in }
 }